wentaozhu/speechnas/README.md

 ASRU 2021 IEEE Automatic Speech Recognition and Understanding

+If this repository is useful to you, please cite our work properly.
+Thank you!
+SpeechNAS-Better-Trade-off-between-Latency-and-Accuracy-for-Large-Scale-Speaker-Verification, ASRU 2021.

 # Environment
 Set up the environment for the reposity by
 * PyTorch 1.7+